-Although there has been plenty of research on the Siheyuan, the traditional design principles for generating Siheyuan variants have rarely been studied.
-Over the past decades, scholars such as Lu and Wang (1996, 2013), Ma (1999), Deng (2004), Chan and Xiong (2007), Zhao (2013), Zhang (2015), Yu (2017) have dedicated themselves to understanding Chinese courtyard housing's cultural connotations as seen in the literature of history, most of which focused on its symbolism, beliefs, materials, and spaces using methods originating in the humanities.
+Although there has been plenty of research on Siheyuan, the traditional design principles for generating Siheyuan variants have been little studied.
+Over the past decades, scholars such as Lu and Wang (1996, 2013), Ma (1999), Deng (2004), Chan and Xiong (2007), Zhao (2013), and Zhang (2015) have dedicated themselves to understanding Chinese courtyard housing's cultural connotations as seen in the literature of history, most of which focused on its symbolism, beliefs, materials, and spaces using methods originating in the humanities.

-More interesting for us, are the few researchers who have investigated traditional Chinese architecture using typological approaches, such as shape grammar, and space syntax.
-Inspired by J.N.L Durand's simplified geometric scheme of classical architecture (Villari, 1987), Ni (2009) and Li (2010) respectively investigated Beijing Siheyuan's typological logic by setting a set of criteria to categorize variants of Beijing Siheyuan examples.
+More interesting for us, are the few researchers who have investigated traditional Chinese architecture using typological approaches, such as compositional analysis, shape grammar, and space syntax.
+Inspired by J.N.L Durand's simplified geometric scheme of classical architecture (Villari, 1987), Ni (2009) and Li (2010) respectively investigated Beijing Siheyuan's compositional rules by setting a set of criteria to categorize variants of Beijing Siheyuan examples.
 Their studies revealed the large variety of Siheyuan forms and proved the flexibility of its design principles, but perhaps failed to show the core principles to generate variants.
 Shape grammars have been developed for some Chinese traditional designs (Stiny, 1977, 2006).
-Stiny's followers such as Chiou and Krishnamurti (1995), presented the grammar of vernacular Taiwanese courtyard dwellings based on the traditional local design principles.
-Li (2001) revealed the grammar of standard Chinese building types recorded in Ying Zao Fa Shi (1103).
-Xiong et al (2013) investigated the grammar of Gulou, a wooden tower building type in south China, and implemented this grammar computationally.
-Huang et al. (2019) employed space syntax techniques to study Beijing Siheyuan's cultural connotations.
-Studies by Chiou and Krishnamurti (1995) and Huang et al. (2019) successfully grasped the essence of Chinese courtyard housing's design principles using computational approaches, but both of them focused on a representative building example rather than varied individuals without considering how houses respond to different contexts.
+Stiny's followers such as Chiou and Krishnamurti (1995, 1996), presented the grammar of vernacular Taiwanese courtyard dwellings based on the traditional local design principles.
+By successfully presenting the generation of many house examples using shape grammar, their studies grasped the essence of vernacular Taiwanese courtyard housing's design principles using computational approaches.
+Li (2001) revealed the grammar of standard Chinese building types recorded in Ying Zao Fa Shi (Li, 1103).
+Xiong et al. (2013) investigated the grammar of Gulou, a wooden tower building type in south China, and implemented this grammar computationally.
+Huang et al. (2019) employed space syntax techniques to study Beijing Siheyuan's cultural connotations, which computationally explored spatial configuration of Chinese courtyard housing, but it focused on a representative building example rather than varied individuals without considering how houses respond to different contexts.
 Moreover, Chiou and Krishnamurti (1997) investigated the computational consideration underlying Fengshui, a kind of Chinese geomancy, which constrains the design of Chinese courtyard housing.
 The algorithm presented in that study focused on building orientation and auspicious construction dates but overlooked the rules of site selection which in fact dominates the design of Siheyuan, as governed by Fengshui.

-Rule-based approaches to architecture are hardly new: De Architectura by Vitruvius (Murphy et al., 2013), can be seen as defining a set of rules for classical architecture; as can A Pattern Language by Christopher Alexander et al (1977), which lists architectural tropes that can be composed to form buildings and communities.
+Rule-based approaches to architecture are old.
+Even De Architectura by Vitruvius (Murphy et al., 2013), can be seen as a rule-based description of classical architecture.
+Similarly, A Pattern Language by Christopher Alexander et al. (1977), lists architectural tropes that can be composed to shape buildings and communities.
 In recent years, parametric design techniques have been employed by architects to design 'computationally generated complexities' (Agkathidis, 2015).
 Scholars, on the other hand, have used the same idea to find the simple principles that underlie complexity.
-Brown and Steadman (1987) employed Flemming's "DIS" program (1978) to generate variants of tree types of British housing plans based on a set of constraints shaping rooms composition, which revealed their history and social meaning.
-Duarte (2005) developed a recursive grammar for designing Siza's houses at Malagueria and proposed a computer program, which can effectively generate 2816 variants in the "Siza style".
-Liu and Wu (2015) produced a computer program to parametrically generate Beijing Siheyuan examples based on its constructional rules.
-However, as Liu and Wu's focus was to reveal rules of the modular system underlying ancient Chinese architecture they did not display Siheyuan's traditional design principles.
+Brown and Steadman (1987) used Flemming's "DIS" program (1987) to generate variants of three types of British housing plans based on a set of constraints shaping rooms composition, which revealed their history and social meaning.
+Duarte (2005) developed a recursive grammar for designing plans like those of Alvaro Siza's houses at Malagueria leading to a program, that could generate 2816 variants in the "Siza style".
+Liu and Wu (2015) produced a computer program to parametrically generate Beijing Siheyuan examples based on its constructional rules, however, as their focus was to study the modular system underlying ancient Chinese architecture, they did not display Siheyuan's traditional design principles.